-Arm's length fixed or floating rate interest payments to Luxembourg and non-Luxembourg residents are not subject to Luxembourg withholding tax.
-However, interest paid on certain profit-sharing bonds, and arguably, profit-sharing interest paid on loans, is subject to 15% withholding tax, unless a lower tax treaty rate applies.
+Arm's length interest payments to Luxembourg and non-Luxembourg residents are not subject to Luxembourg withholding tax.
+However, interest paid on certain profit-sharing bonds, and arguably, interest paid on loans when sharing in a company's overall profit, is subject to 15% withholding tax, unless a lower tax treaty rate applies.